-Salome Jeronimo, Metropolitan Museum of New York Archives
+Salome Jeronimo, The Metropolitan Museum of Art Archives

 As part of the required Internship Seminar, every student in the program completes 120 hours of unpaid work at an archives or public history organization in the New York area, ordinarily for 8 hours per week for the duration of 15 weeks during the spring semester.

 If your organization has an internship opportunity, you can e-mail the Director, Dr. Peter Wosh, with a brief description of the internship project.

 If you are a graduate student looking for a summer internship or an internship outside New York, look through the Society of American Archivists’ list of Archival Internships and the National Council on Public History’s list of Public History Internships.
 You might also try for an internship at the National Archives and Records Administration or at the Smithsonian Institution, both in Washington, DC.